mattdiamond/Recorderjs/README.md

     rec.requestData()

 **requestData** will request the recorded data if not recording.
-The event "dataAvailable" will be published with a blob containing the appropriate data in format ogg or wav depending on config.
+If successful, the event "dataAvailable" will be published with a blob containing the appropriate data as an ogg or wav file depending on config.

     rec.resume()

 **resume** will resume the recording if paused.
+Will raise the resume event

     rec.start()

-**start** will initalize the worker and the audio stream and begin capturing audio ready.
+**start** will initalize the worker and the audio stream and begin capturing audio when ready.
+Will raise the start event when started.

     rec.stop()

 **stop** will cease capturing audio and disable the monitoring and mic input stream.
 Will request the recorded data and then terminate the worker once the final data has been published.
+Will raise the stop event when stopped.

 ---------